cortexproject/cortex/cmd/memcached-dump/readme.md

 ./main -mode=gaps -min-gap=30m
 ```

-After finding a gap, kill the memcached key, requery and determine if there's a difference.
+After finding a gap, re-execute the query directly on a querier and look for differences.

 ```
 ./main -mode=gaps-validate